tunsimp/CTF/BCTF/quotes/solution.md

 });
 ```

 The server take the id in the request parameter then response with a quote according to the id.
 There is a condition that if the id exceed the free limit(5), we wont get anything.
-But the id is parse to Number method and parseInt method
+But the id is parse to Number method and parseInt method.
 ```javascript
   if (id) {
     const i = Number(id);